 As with all other courses cleared through the CAO, every ITB course has a unique code and reference.
 You apply for places by writing the course code and course reference in the table(s) on page 2 of the CAO form.
-The codes and references for courses at ITB are listed here on this website.
+The codes and references for courses at ITB are listed below in Table A below.

 Applicants completing the CAO application form must accept all the directions and conditions set out in the form and in the CAO handbook.
 Great care must be taken in filling out CAO forms, as neither ITB nor the CAO accepts responsibility for any mistakes made or for the consequences of any such mistakes if applicants do not follow the correct procedures.